baizhankyzy/female-directors/README.md

 This repository contains the final project for the course **Information Visualization** at the University of Bologna, Digital Humanities and Digital Knowledge MA, 2023/2024.

 The project focuses on visualizing data about women directors in the film industry.
 It explores trends and insights across various dimensions, such as:
-- Changes in the number of women directors in feature films over the last 30 years.
+- Changes in the number of women directors over the last 30 years.
-- The percentage of feature films released each year directed by women.
 - Countries with the highest and lowest numbers of women directors.
 - Years with the largest and smallest numbers of women directors.

-The project aims to highlight the contributions of women directors, reflect societal changes, and examine progress towards gender equality.
+The project aims to highlight the contributions of women directors.

 ## Credits
 - **Ulzhan Baizhankyzy**